swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 Distributed actors can conform to protocols in the same manner as local-only actors can.

 As calls "through" protocols are always cross-actor, requirements that are possible to witness by a `distributed actor` must be `async throws`.
-The following protocol shows a few examples of protocol requirements, and wether they are possible to witness using a distributed actor's distributed function:
+The following protocol shows a few examples of protocol requirements, and weather they are possible to witness using a distributed actor's distributed function:

 ```swift
 protocol Example {